Food Allergy Bullying and How to Stop It

 Know Your Rights

 Your child qualifies for a 504 plan, as food allergies and Celiac Disease are covered as a disability,.
-A 504 plan is a contract between parents and the school.
+A 504 plan is a binding legal document between parents and the school.
 It outlines how your child will be protected while at school.

 As time goes by, it seems that society gets uglier and uglier.
 The greatest chance we have to make a positive change is to spread awareness and foster compassion.
 People pick on those that they feel are weaker.
 Let’s show them that we’re stronger, together.